Why Is Tummy Time So Important for Your Newborn Baby?

 What Is Tummy Time?

-Tummy time for your baby involves placing your wide awake baby on her belly for short periods of time while you closely watch her.
+To begin, what is the definition of “tummy time?”
+Tummy time involves placing your wide-awake baby on their belly for short periods of time while you closely watch them.
 This activity is important for your baby’s development as it can help strengthen the neck and shoulder muscles as well as boost motor skills.

-Just remember that your baby should always be supervised during her tummy time sessions.
+Just remember that your baby should always be supervised during their tummy time sessions.

 What Are the Benefits of Tummy Time?

 Promotes physical development.
-Tummy time helps strengthen your baby’s neck, arms, back, and legs, and also helps her gain flexibility and muscle control.
-The motor skills and strength she develops will be needed for rolling over and sitting, and then crawling and walking.
+Tummy time helps strengthen your baby’s neck, arms, back, and legs and also helps them gain flexibility and muscle control.
+The motor skills and strength they develop will be needed for rolling over and sitting, and then crawling and walking.

 Provides a new perspective on the world.
-It gives your baby the chance to observe and explore her environment in a different way than she does when she’s on her back.
-On her stomach, she has to lift her head to look around.
-This not only helps strengthen her back and neck muscles but also gives her a new perspective on the world.
+It gives your baby the chance to observe and explore their environment in a different way than they do when they’re on their back.
+On their stomach, they have to lift their head to look around.
+This not only helps strengthen their back and neck muscles but also gives them a new perspective on the world.

 Introduces new textures.
-It exposes your baby to different textures as the skin on the different parts of her body come in contact with the surface she is on.
+It exposes your baby to different textures as the skin on the different parts of their body comes in contact with the surface they’re on.

 Check out this video for a quick 101 on tummy time: